-Each year the Telegraph assemblies a group of experts to compile a list of the top fifty ranked members of the Liberal Democratic Party and it allies.
-The ranking is based on the panels judgement of the performance of the politicians over the past year.
+Each year the Telegraph assembles a group of experts to compile a list of the top fifty ranked members of the Liberal Democrats.
+Meeting this year in the Westminster Intercontinental – the new hangout of choice for politicos – the panel judged the performance of Lib Dem politicians since September 2012.

 Leader of the Liberal Democrats

 We said this would be a crucial year for Nick Clegg and it has been.
 He’s seen off half-hearted challenges from Vince Cable and no one now seriously doubts he will lead the Lib Dems into the next election.
 His "Call Clegg" phone-ins on LBC have done a lot to raise his profile and generated a lot of headlines for him.
 His task is now to start the differentiation process which will come to its conclusion at the election.

 Although he wields power as a member of the Quad (Cameron, Osborne and Clegg being the other members), he has lost influence among his own party for his strict adherence to spending cuts.
 He is seen as too supplicant to George Osborne, although the truth is that relations between him and the Chancellor have cooled.
 Being proved right over tuition fees has cut little ice among Lib Dem activists.
 This year he has begun to step out of Osborne’s shadow, sparking a debate on the future of Trident, but the Lib Dem left now regard him as a Tory in all but name.